MTN Nigeria: On a Y’ello brick road

 Source: Naspire Analysis, 2018

-Over the years, MTN Nigeria has carved a niche for itself by entering into uncharted grounds, furthering its position as the top telco brand in the country with 42.1% market share.
+Over the years, MTN Nigeria has carved a niche for itself by entering into uncharted grounds, furthering its position as the top telco brand in the country with a 42.1% market share.
 Based on the 2017 MTN Group Report, Nigeria ranks 2nd in Revenue contribution (27.2%, behind South Africa’s 32.2%) though it ranks 1st in the number of subscribers (24.1% vs South Africa’s 13.6%).

 … the journey to a Y’ello brick road